The Anatomy Project

 As an artist, Jote has embarked on an authentic anatomical study of individuals creating a poetic interpretation of what’s real—and personal—within a fine art context using watercolor and ink.

 We are in the process of completing our initial paintings.
-Our intention is to raise funds for the creation of beautiful, accurate images of the complete female sexual anatomy and to make them available to the public for FREE.
+Our intention is to raise $6,750 for the creation of beautiful, accurate images of the complete female sexual anatomy—including muscles, erectile tissue, nerves, reproductive organs in multiple states of arousal—and to make them available to the public for FREE.
 We will also have high resolution sets available for purchase for educators.

-The Anatomy Project intersects with art, education, body autonomy, sexual pleasure, self and collective advocacy.
+The Anatomy Project honors the mystery of real bodies intersecting with art, education, body autonomy, sexual pleasure, self and collective advocacy.
 We recognize that every body is unique and we are setting out to create fine art educational images of what is real.
 All the images we transmit with this project are gathered relationally as we think together with female bodied individuals identifying across the gender spectrum.
 Through this initiative we aim to decolonize our bodies and to encourage folks to create their own values and words in the liberation of their own bodies.
 We intend to reclaim the erotic from control and demonization and female bodies from the primary association with reproduction so that we can remember our innate capacities for embodied knowing, strength, creativity, joy and pleasure.

 The heart of this collaboration uncovers the bodyscape, the journey into the wild landscape of our bodies, that is both more than us and at the core of us as well as the place to which we deeply belong.

-This is a grass roots project that can only be realized through a community of support.
-We welcome allies, co-creators and enthusiastic voices as we move into the fundraising phase for the completion of our images.
+This is a grassroots project that can only be realized through a community of support.
+We welcome allies and co-creators as we move into the fundraising phase for the completion of our images.
+We are currently seeking non-profit fiscal sponsorship.

 Are you part of an organization or network that might want to support or collaborate on fundraising for this project?
 Please send us a message below.
 We look forwarding to hearing from you!